Buying or selling a home?

 Step 6 – Negotiate the deal

-Unfortunately most contracts don't close on the beginning offer, and it's pretty common to receive a counter offer.
-Don't let it intimidate you.
-We'll discuss whether or not to consent to the counter offer, submit our own counter offer, or decline the seller's offer and move on.
+Most deals aren't closed on the first offer – it's extremely common to receive a counter offer.
+Don't let this discourage you.
+We'll talk about whether or not to take the counter offer, present our own counter offer, or reject the seller's offer and move on.

-We'll also work within your financing budget.
+We'll also work within your financing limits.
 And when it's all said and done, we'll create a contract that is best for you.

-Upon completion of the contract, you'll begin working with your mortgage lender to close the loan.
+Upon finishing the deal, you'll begin working with your lender to close the loan.

-It won't take very long at all if you're pre-qualified, but you should to keep in close contact with your lender.
+This shouldn't take very long at all if you're already pre-approved, but you should to stay in close contact with your lender.

-And I'll take care of all the property information your lender will need to close the loan.
+And I'll sort out all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of taking your loan application.
+Your mortgage lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your loan application.

-The estimate is formed from the loan amount.
-RESPA requirements dictate that it has to involve all closing costs and be within a strict range of accuracy, and I'll examine the estimate and let you know if everything looks all right.
+This estimate depends on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and be within a narrow range of accuracy.
+I'll analyze the estimate and let you know if it all looks adequate.

-Then we'll close on your home.
-This will likely happen at a title company or escrow office and will most often be a smooth and relaxed occurrence.
+Then we'll close on your house.
+This will most likely happen at a title company or escrow office and will probably be a smooth and relaxed occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you have any questions, just call me at 561-688-1316 or e-mail me at .
+And if you need anything or have any questions, make sure you call me at 561-688-1316 or e-mail me at .